 Shape of School Day

-One of the differences between the two existing Trust sixth forms is the shape of the school day.
-Students in both schools have study period, however at William Perkin all academic lessons take place in the morning and so 6th form students have opportunity to put some of their afternoon time into community service or wider learning in additional to their work.
+One of the differences between the three existing Trust sixth forms is the shape of the school day.
+Students in both A level sixth forms have study periods, however at William Perkin all academic lessons take place in the morning and so students have opportunity to put some of their afternoon time into community service or wider learning in additional to their work.

-Post-16 applications are not simply to a school but to a specific set of courses.
+Post-16 applications are not just to a school but for a specific set of courses at that school.
 Each course specifies the minimum entry grade required.
-The entry grades are the same in both William Perkin and Twyford.
+The entry grades for A Levels are the same in both William Perkin and Twyford.

-The entrance criteria for Twyford and William Perkin can be found below.
+The entrance criteria and minimum entry requirements for Ada Lovelace, Twyford and William Perkin can be found below.

 For students themselves, the choice of school is likely to be influenced by